artenlf/react-typescript-studies/README.md

 Lesson 8: we worked with props, using button text both as a conventional prop and as a children, inside the tag.

 Hint: I've had troubles trying to call the props.children property.
 The fix was declaring the Type "<{ children?: React.ReactNode }>", after class component declaration.

+Lesson 9: on our List component we needed to implement Single Responsability Principle (SRP), which wasn't the case so far.
+To do this, we've created Item components to be responsible for our li tag, as we also worked with props in different ways, calling it directly on function parameters.
+We also used destructuring on our List return tree, by spreading it's props --> {...someParameter}.

+Hint about spreading operators: Depending on scope this is not recommended, given some unexpected behaviors while using it on props-bloated components or third-party API's.
+On our case it was a way to reduce verbose and it's a fine.